 Conceived to replace the popular Fiat 850 Spider, the 1972 X1/9 would prove long lived.
 Claimed figures vary but at least 160,000 were produced over a 17-year lifespan.
 The story goes that faced with the likelihood of Fiat taking production of the 850 Spider’s replacement in-house, Nuccio Bertone pushed for a mid-engined concept which he felt would ensure his carrozzeria would be the beneficiaries of any planned outsourcing.
 As it turned out, Bertone received the contract to Continue reading “Midship Triptych”

-Aerospace iconography permeated everywhere in the 1950s, particularly car styling.
-So when Alfa Romeo commissioned a series of concept cars, science fiction melded with aerodynamic theory, creating the sensational BAT cars.
-Continue reading “Aerodynamics: Release The BATs”
+Aerospace iconography permeated everywhere throughout the 1950s, particularly car styling.
+So when Alfa Romeo commissioned a series of concept cars, science fiction melded with aerodynamic theory, creating the extraordinary BAT cars.
+Continue reading “Theme : Aerodynamics – Release The BATs”